 There are 2 main ways for probing the vibrations of a molecule or a solid: infrared spectroscopy and Raman spectroscopy.
 In the case of infrared (IR) spectroscopy an electromagnetic wave (photon) of energy comparable to that of the vibrational mode is sent to the sample and its absorption is probed.
 In the case of Raman spectroscopy an electro magnetic wave (photon) of energy much higher then the vibrational energy is sent to the sample.
 The particle that is in one of the vibrational states gets excited and goes into a virtual state from which it immediately decays back, emitting another photon.
 In most cases the particle goes back into its original state (known as Rayleigh or elastic scattering) but in rare cases the particles will undergo an inelastic collision with the incident photon (energy is transferred) and decay to a different vibrational state.
 In such cases the difference in energy between the incoming and the emitted photons equals the vibrational energy.
+When the particle starts from the first vibrational state and decays to the second vibrational state, gaining energy, it is known as a Stokes scattering event.

-&lt;sup>1 5 in the case of linear molecules.
+1 5 in the case of linear molecules.